oliwierptak/popo/README.md

 This parameter is required.

-_Note:_ To provide multiple values use comma as a separator, eg. `s tests/bundles/,tests/projects/`.
+_Note:_ To provide multiple values use comma as a separator, eg. `-s tests/bundles/,tests/projects/`.

 ### `[schema-config-filename]`